-Educators have frequently discussed computational thinking (or CT for short) as a critical component of 21st Century Skills, and computer scientists like Seymour Papert, Alan Perlis, Marvin Minsky, and Jeannette Wing have envisioned an essential part of every child’s education.
-In this article, we’ll explore Computational Thinking and some ideas on how every teacher can bring it into their classroom.
+Educators have frequently discussed computational thinking (or CT for short) as a critical component of 21st Century Skills.
+Computer scientists like Seymour Papert, Alan Perlis, Marvin Minsky, and Jeannette Wing have envisioned an essential part of every child’s education.
+This article will explore Computational Thinking and some ideas on how every teacher can bring it into their classroom.

 Jeannette Wing from Columbia University defines it as, “Computational thinking is the thought processes involved in formulating a problem and expressing its solution(s) in such a way that a computer-human or machine—can effectively carry out.”
 In other words, CT allows us to take a complex problem, understand what the problem is and develop possible solutions.
 We can then present these solutions so that a computer, a human, or both, can understand.

 Frequently CT is divided into four components (sometimes referred to as cornerstones or techniques):

 - Decomposition – breaking down a complex problem or system into smaller, more manageable parts